National Salvation Government: Formation

-A faction of the General National Congress (GNC) claimed to be the legitimate parliament of Libya, but did not represent a majority of the membership of that congress, refused to hand over power to the HoR.
+A faction of the General National Congress (GNC) that claimed to be the legitimate parliament of Libya, but did not represent a majority of the membership of that congress, refused to hand over power to the HoR.
 The majority of the GNC members belonged to groups now participating in a separate Libyan parliament, the House of Representatives.

 The NSG was backed by the Muslim Brotherhood's Libyan party, the Justice and Construction Party, and the "Loyalty to Martyrs Bloc" which consists of other smaller groups allied to the Muslim Brotherhood.

 After their landslide defeat in the 2014 elections dominated by low turnout, Islamist parties acting under the leadership of Nouri Abusahmain used two armed groups, the Libya Revolutionaries Operations Room and Libya Shield Force, to take control of the capital Tripoli.
 In late August, Islamist militias allegedly abducted rivals (whose whereabouts are unknown) and attacked 280 homes.
 The NSG has rejected affiliation with any of these activities and it is unknown who the exact perpetrators were, with both sides blaming each other.

 The leader of the GNC, Nouri Abusahmain, had appointed Omar al-Hassi then Khalifa al-Ghawil as prime ministers.